-I’ve been a resin artist for more than 15 years, and a day hasn’t gone by where I haven’t learned more about working with resin.
+I’ve been a resin artist for more than 16 years.
+A day hasn’t gone by where I haven’t learned more about working with resin.
 These are the tips I wish someone had told me when I was a resin beginner.
 It would have saved me so much time and aggravation.

 But not gray hairs.
 I have my kids to thank for that.